Parametrised moduli spaces of surfaces as infinite loop spaces: Infinite loop spaces from coloured operads with homological stability

-The notation ‘$\yn$’ is pictorially inspired by the following example:
+The notation ‘$\Ydown$’ is pictorially inspired by the following example:

-\begin{expl} Recall \tref{Definition}{defi:scM} and \tref{Example}{ex:CtensorN}.
-We have a morphism of operads $\imath_\scM\colon \scD_2\otimes\N_{\ge1}\to \scM$ given by applying the classical inclusion of $\scD_2$ into Tillmann’s surface operad level-wise, see \tref{Figure}{fig:d2inm}.
+\begin{expl} Recall \iref{Definition}{defi:scM} and \iref{Example}{ex:CtensorN}.
+We have a morphism of operads $\imath_\scM\colon \scD_2\otimes\N_{\ge1}\to \scM$ given by applying the classical inclusion of $\scD_2$ into Tillmann’s surface operad level-wise; see \iref{Figure}{fig:d2inm}.
+This morphism restricts to a map $\scD_1\otimes\N_{\ge 1}\to \scM$ of operads satisfying the weak homotopy commutativity condition and thus turns $\scM$ into an operad under $\scD_1$.

-The input blocking maps $\beta\colon\scM\binom{K}{n}\to\scM\binom{}{n}$ are induced by capping each ingoing boundary curve with a disc, and the abelian monoid $\caA_n =\pi_0(\scM\binom{}{n})$ contains all isomorphism types of surfaces $\caS$ with $n$ ordered outgoing boundary curves and no incoming boundary curve with $\caS$ possibly disconnected, such that each path component of $\caS$ has non-empty boundary.
-The addition on $\caA_n$ is given by gluing $n$ pairs of pants; the neutral element is given by an ordered collection of $n$ discs.
-The abelian monoid $\caA_n$ is finitely generated: for instance it can be generated by the following elements $e_n^i$ and $\smash{e_n^{\smash{i,j}}}$, see \tref{Figure}{fig:gentn}: \begin{fEnum} \item For $1\le i\le n$, we let $e_n^i$ be the isomorphism type of surfaces with $n$ path components, such that the component carrying the $i$\Th{th} boundary curve has genus $1$, whereas all others components are discs. \item For each $1\le i<j\le n$, we let $e_n^{\smash{i,j}}$ be the isomorphism type of surfaces with $n-1$ path components, all of genus $0$, such that one component is a cylinder carrying the $i$\Th{th} and the $j$\Th{th} boundary curve. \end{fEnum}
+The input blocking maps $\beta\colon\scM\binom{K}{n}\to\scM\binom{}{n}$ are induced by capping each ingoing boundary curve with a disc, and the abelian monoid $\pi_0(\scM\binom{}{n})$ contains all isomorphism types of surfaces $\caS$ with $n$ ordered outgoing boundary curves and no incoming boundary curve with $\caS$ possibly disconnected, such that each path component of $\caS$ has non-empty boundary.
+The addition on $\pi_0(\scM\binom{}{n})$ is given by gluing $n$ pairs of pants; the neutral element is given by an ordered collection of $n$ discs.
+The abelian monoid $\pi_0(\scM\binom{}{n})$ is finitely generated: for instance it can be generated by the following elements $e_n^i$ and $\smash{e_n^{\smash{i,j}}}$; see \iref{Figure}{fig:gentn}: \begin{enumerate} \item For $1\le i\le n$, we let $e_n^i$ be the isomorphism type of surfaces with $n$ path components, such that the component carrying the $i$\Th{th} boundary curve has genus 1, whereas all others components are discs. \item For each $1\le i<j\le n$, we let $e_n^{\smash{i,j}}$ be the isomorphism type of surfaces with $n-1$ path components, all of genus 0, such that one component is a cylinder carrying the $i$\Th{th} and the $j$\Th{th} boundary curve. \end{enumerate}

 \end{expl}